Philemon a Case History of God's Grace & Forgiveness

 PHILEMON Case Study of GOD’S GRACE & FORGIVENESS

 Philemon is a wonderful masterpiece and an often overlooked Book of the New Testament.
-It showcases the Grace of God and Forgiveness.
+It showcases the Grace of God and "Redeeming Forgiveness."
 The key verse here is “Perhaps the reason he was separated from you for a little while was that you might have him back for good, no longer as a slave, but better than a slave, as a dear brother.
 He is very dear to me but even dearer to you…” Philemon was a Christian who was a prominent member of the Church in Colosse.
 Philemon had come to know the Lord under the ministry of the Apostle Paul.
 Onesimus, his legal slave had stole from him and fled to Rome.
 It was in Rome that Onesimus met and encountered Paul.
 After hearing Paul’s powerful ministry he too confessed Jesus Christ and became converted.
 Paul grew to dearly love Onesimus!

-“This RIGHTEOUSNESS from GOD comes though FAITH in JESUS CHRIST to ALL that believe.
-There is no difference, for All have sinned and fallen short of the glory of God, and are justified freely by His GRACE through the redemption that came through JESUS CHRIST…” ROMAN 3.
+“This RIGHTEOUSNESS from GOD comes though FAITH in JESUS CHRIST to ALL that BELIEVE.
+There is no difference, for All have sinned and fallen short of the GLORY of GOD, and are justified freely by HIS GRACE through the redemption that came through JESUS CHRIST…” ROMAN 3.
 To be justified means to be declared not guilty!
-When God forgives us the record is wiped clean!
-Jesus Christ became our atonement!
-He purchased our freedom with His life!
-It is now to Him we owe our lives...
+When GOD forgives us the record is wiped clean!
+JESUS CHRIST became our ATONEMENT!
+HE purchased our FREEDOM with HIS LIFE!
+It is now to HIM we owe our lives...

 The Book of Philemon demonstrates true Christian fellowship and forgiveness.
 Paul gives a wonderful example of how to possibly deal with conflict within the church or between friends.
 Since we have been forgiven then we too must learn to forgive.
 Is there someone you need to forgive?
 Is God making a difference in your life?
-How do we break down the walls of division?
+Philemon was truly remorseful.
+He was converted.
+This is what broke down the walls.
+The building of a healthier relationship was established.
+This is how we break down the walls of division?
 God is powerful!
 Accepting Jesus Christ makes a difference!
 The key here is that Onesimus had repented!
-He was a new creation!
+He was a new creation! the new man took the reigns.
 He had now embraced God’s Way!
 God’s principles have not changed.

 The early Church met in homes and Christianity was a daily lifestyle.
 It is important to remember that “we the believers” are the Church!
 We must seek to embrace godly principles and implement them in our daily lives in this 21st century and embrace it as a daily lifestyle as well.
 Is Christ really making a difference in your life?
-We must begin to live our lives in a way that pleases God; JESUS CHRIST really is coming back for His Church !
+We must begin to live our lives in a way that pleases God; JESUS CHRIST really is coming back for HIS CHURCH!